Angie Everhart

 Angela Kay Everhart (born September 7, 1969) is an American actress and former model who appeared in several Sports Illustrated Swimsuit Issues in the 1990s and posed nude for Playboy in 2000.

 Early life

 Everhart was born on September 7, 1969, in Akron, Ohio, the daughter of homemaker Ginnie and engineer Bob Everhart.

 Career

-As a teen, Everhart became a cover model for such fashion magazines as Elle and Glamour.
+As a teenage girl, Everhart became a cover model for such fashion magazines as Elle and Glamour.
 Following a horseback riding accident in which she broke her back at the age of 19, Everhart eventually recovered through physical therapy.
 She appeared in several issues of the annual Sports Illustrated swimsuit edition, starting in 1995.
 Everhart posed nude for a cover-featured pictorial in the February 2000 issue of Playboy.
 She was ranked #98 on the FHM 100 Sexiest Women of 2003.